AdmitHub/heroku-auto-ssl/README.md

 - 1.4.1 - Fixed to called `pubKey.fromEnv()` instead of `pubKey.loadEnv()`
 - 1.4.2 - Fixed public key loading functions
 - 1.4.3 - Added client helper for making a send function when using ExpressJS
+- 1.5.0 - Next semver minor update that encompasses all changes from 1.4.0 forward